Flow around a Sphere#

 end

-There are three boundary conditions, as shown in the figure above.
+There are four boundary conditions, as shown in the figure above.
 A noslip condition is applied on the surface of the sphere, where the velocity should be 0.
 The inlet velocity is set to u=1m/s, and the boundaries of the domain that are parallel to the flow direction have a slip boundary condition.
+The outlet boundary condition also needs to be specified.

 Physical Properties#